Skip to content

 <uses-permission android:name="android.permission.INTERNET" />

-iOS and macOS (coming soon) Requirements
+iOS and macOS requirements

 For iOS, add the required URL exceptions in your Info.plist file: